If you own a SAORI loom and have no idea how to warp it, you are not alone.

 Our warping intensives are designed to empower the artist.
 We teach to the person, not the equipment.
 We encourage creativity and independence, not reliance.
 Students will learn how to warp in a manner that creates a strong foundation from which to grow, both technically and creatively.

 Please contact the studio for rates.

 Note: Weaving Arts Austin does not engage in high-pressure sales tactics.
-We never have, and never will.
-We do not use instruction as an opportunity to sell you things that you do not need.
+We never have and never will.
+We do not use instruction as an opportunity to sell you equipment that you do not need.